 Don’t procrastinate!
 Many colleges and universities have a priority filing date for financial aid.
 They need your information by that date to begin awarding some financial aid options, like work study, that are more limited.

-3. Find out what academic scholarships you can earn
+3. Find out what academic scholarships you can receive

 Virtually every college shares scholarship information on its website, so you can quickly see what you are eligible for based on your ACT/SAT scores and GPA.
 Often, these scholarships take no extra work – if you meet the qualifications, you’re automatically awarded the money.
-Find out what guaranteed and academics scholarships you are eligible for.
+Find out which guaranteed and academic scholarships you are eligible for.

 4. Look beyond colleges for money

-Many community organizations, like local banks, Elks Lodges, and Kiwanis Clubs offer scholarships.
-Students often forget to look for these – which means there is less competition for that money.
-Also, check if your parents’ employer offers scholarships.
+Many community organizations, such as local banks, Elks Lodges, and Kiwanis Clubs, offer scholarships.
+Students often forget to look for these — which means there is less competition for the money.
+Also, check if your parents’ employers offer scholarships.

 5. WRITE ONCE, USE A LOT

-Many applications ask for similar information, so you can save tons of time by writing one or two essays that can be used for all of them.
-Also, make sure to have reference letters, extracurricular lists and volunteer experience ready, so they are easy to add to each submission.
+Many applications ask for similar information, so you can save tons of time by writing one or two essays that you can use for all of them.
+Also, make sure to have reference letters, extracurricular lists, and volunteer experiences ready so that you can easily add them to each submission.

 6. No Scholarship is too small

-Apply for any eligible scholarships, regardless of the amount.
-A $500 award may not seem like much, but when you earn three or four smaller scholarships, you’re saving thousands of dollars.
+Apply for any scholarships for which you are eligible, regardless of the amount involved.
+A $500 award may not seem like much, but if you earn three or four smaller scholarships, you can save thousands of dollars.

 7. Look for grants related to your major

-Several academic majors, such as teaching and public service, offer programs to help you pay for your education.
-For example, the federal TEACH grant gives education majors $4,000/year when they focus on high-need areas, like science, math, and special education.
+Several academic majors, such as teaching and public service, offer programs that help you pay for your education.
+For example, the federal TEACH grant gives education majors $4,000/year when they focus on high-need areas such as science, math, and special education.

 8. Look into jobs on campus

 See if the schools you’re interested in offer part-time employment or work study positions.
-Since these jobs are located conveniently on campus and typically only require 6-10 hours per week, they can help you make extra money while still focusing on your studies.
+Since these jobs are located conveniently on campus and typically require 6-10 hours per week, they can help you make extra money while you focus on your studies.

 9. Ask colleges to estimate your financial aid

 The amount you can receive might surprise you!
 Some colleges can estimate, based on your GPA, test scores, and financial information, how much financial aid you can expect to receive.
-Reach out to your enrollment counselor to have them put a financial aid packet together.
+Reach out to your enrollment counselor to have him or her put a financial aid packet together.

 10. Contact financial aid offices

 If you have questions, call the colleges on your prospect list.
-In addition to telling you about the scholarships and aid available at that college, the staff can point you to other resources on FAFSA, student loans, etc. They want to make college affordable for you, so don’t be afraid to ask them for help!
+In addition to telling you about the scholarships and aid available, the staff can point you to other resources on FAFSA, student loans, etc. They want to make college affordable for you, so don’t be afraid to ask them for help!

 Mount Marty College: A Great Investment in Your Future